mlc-mlapis/docs/src/documentation/services/databases/postgresql.md

 ### Using phpPgAdmin

 You can use the Zerops [import functionality](/documentation/export-import/project-service-export-import.html) to quickly add a service with **phpPgAdmin** to your project and use its built-in export/import functionality.
 Use the Zerops [recipe-phppgadmin](https://github.com/zeropsio/recipe-phppgadmin) import.
-The shown syntax below supposes that you already created the Zerops PostgreSQL service with the chosen hostname ==`db`== .
-If you have such a service with a different hostname, change the **content** value of the **DATABASE_HOSTNAME** environment variable in the import syntax below appropriately.
+The syntax shown below supposes that you have already created the Zerops PostgreSQL service with the chosen hostname ==`db`== .
+If you have such a service with a different hostname, change the **content** value of the **DATABASE_HOSTNAME** environment variable appropriately in the import syntax below.

 ```yaml
 # Import syntax for creating a phpPgAdmin instance.